nicoleka1/CarRentalProject/README.md

 #### Entities

-Admin: Represents the administrators of the website.
+Admins: Represents the administrators of the website.

-User: Represents individuals who interact with the website.
+Users: Represents individuals who interact with the application.

-Car: Represents the vehicles available for rental.
+Cars: Represents the vehicles for rental.

-Rental Represents a rental transaction.

-Payment: Represents a payment transaction associated with a rental.

-Location: Represents the rental locations where cars are available.
+Locations: Represents the rental locations where cars can be rented.

+Rentals: Represents a rental transaction.

 #### Relationships